aquastripe/slides/content/2024/mamba/index.md

 ---

-# Linear Time Invariance
+# Limitations of Linear Time Invariance

-All structured SSMs have been LTI (e.g. computed as convolutions) because of fundamental efficiency constraints.
+All structured SSMs have been LTI (e.g. computed as convolutions) because of **fundamental efficiency constraints**.
+- Time-varying SSMs cannot use convolutions.

 However, a core insight of this work is that LTI models have fundamental limitations in modeling certain types of data, and our technical contributions involve **removing the LTI constraint while overcoming the efficiency bottlenecks**.